 We cannot assume that just because chemicals are in common trade and usage that they have been evaluated for safety by our government or any other scientific board, nor that they have been approved.
 Most are not and have not.
-We’re strong parents who can face the the truth and do something strong and positive and powerful with it to protect our kids, our neighbor’s kids, and kids in other countries who are still getting exposed to those same chemicals that have been banned for use in our country.
+We’re strong parents who can face the truth and do something strong and positive and powerful with it to protect our kids, our neighbor’s kids, and kids in other countries who are still getting exposed to those same chemicals that have been banned for use in our country.

 62,000 Toxic Chemicals & Failed Legislation

 The Toxic Substance Control Act (TCSA), passed in 1976, is the US federal law that regulates industrial and consumer chemicals – the thousands of synthetic chemicals in use that are not intended to be used in medication, cosmetics, foods, or pesticides.
-At the time this law was passed, the Environmental Protection Agency was charged with creating an inventory of all existing chemicals, which were then to be tested for safety.
+At the time this law was passed, the Environmental Protection Agency was charged with creating an inventory of all existing chemicals, which were then to the biomarker for safety.
 At that time there were already about 62,000 existing chemicals.
 Rather than being tested, however, they were “presumed safe” and were “grandfathered in.”

 Only 5 chemicals have been banned under the TSCA in over 35 years.
-Yes 5!
+Yes, 5!
 Do you find that as shocking as I do?

 The EPA has otherwise been entirely unable to require testing on, regulate, or remove any of the remaining chemicals from the marketplace.
 Only a few states in the US – California, New York, and Massachusetts among them – have state laws relevant to children’s environmental health.
 California put legislation in place so that by 2012, 1200 chemicals identified by the EPA were to be regulated; NY, MA, and CA require commercial pesticide applicators and farmers to report pesticide application to the state, and CT has banned BPA use in carbonless receipts from banks and retail stores due to its risk of absorption and potential harm to offspring when childbearing women who handle these regularly at work are exposed.